 If you are actually moving to Rome for a certain amount of time, you might think about buying the annual subscription: it’s € 250 and is valid for 365 days from the date of the receipt.
-Also here, you need to show both ticket, which is a magnetic card, and the receipt.
+In this case, if an inspector is checking your transportation pass, you will need to show both the ticket, which is a magnetic card, and the receipt.

 If you are in Rome for a sightseeing holiday, a pretty convenient solution is the Roma Pass that gives you free use of public transport, skip-the-line access to one or two attractions, and discounts on several services and activities.
 The Roma Pass comes with a 48-hour or a 72-hour validity depending on the length of your stay or your preferences.

 Click here for more details and to buy your Roma Pass

 If you are traveling to Rome for a holiday and stay mainly in and around the city center, Rome metro is your best friend.
 If there is no strike of public transport, that is.
 Strikes are usually on Friday, so watch out for the local news.